hustzp/Atrial-fibrillation-prediction/README.md

 # Atrial-fibrillation-prediction
-HRV-based Explainable AI for predicting the risk of atrial fibrillation.
+Explainable and verifiable AI uses heart beat-to-beat intervals to predict the risk of atrial fibrillation.
 A demo for testing deep neural networks for predicting the risk of atrial fibrillation (AF) using RR intervals during sinus rhythm.
-Companion code to the paper “HRV-based Explainable AI for predicting the risk of atrial fibrillation”.
+Companion code to the paper “Explainable and verifiable AI uses heart beat-to-beat intervals to predict the risk of atrial fibrillation”.

 Requirement.
 This code was tested on Python 3.6 with Tensorflow-gpu 2.0.0 and Keras 2.3.1.
 In addition, Sklearn 0.0, Numpy 1.16.2 and Pandas 1.1.1 were also used.